icangarip/comptia-security-plus-policy/terms-of-service-zenith.md

 ---

-**These Terms of Service were last updated on December 25, 2024, and are effective immediately.**
+**These Terms of Service were last updated on June 25, 2025, and are effective immediately.**